edem-cyber/lifelog/README.md

-# LifeLog - Daily Journal App
+# LifeLog - Daily Journal App - for Oppx Fullstack Flutter role

 A Flutter app for daily journaling with mood tracking and analytics.
 Users can create one journal entry per day with title, body, and mood rating (1-5).